A 3-Step Process for Activating Project Stakeholders

 Step 1: Identify Your Stakeholders & Champions

-Champions are stakeholders who can work with the project team to ensure the vision is translated successfully, advocate for the project with upper management when concerns are raised, and allocate internal resources for the project.
+Champions are stakeholders who can work with the project team to ensure the vision is translated successfully, advocate for the project with upper management when concerns are raised, think of different approaches to problems, and allocate internal resources for the project.

 Step 2: Make a Stakeholder Priority Map

+Step 2 of this three-step process deals with priority maps.
 Knowing who your stakeholders and champions are is not enough.
 You now need to prioritize the contribution of each stakeholder.
 The goal is to identify your allies and potential opposition so you can create effective strategies for working with both.
-Identify the relationships, coalitions, conflicts and priorities that will help or impede your project.
+Identify the relationships, coalitions, conflicts, and priorities that will help or impede your project.

-Martin Webster at Leadership Thoughts recommends the following steps for prioritizing your stakeholders:
+Martin Webster at Leadership Thoughts recommends the following ideas for prioritizing your stakeholders:

 - What is their interest in the project (financial, educational, organization, etc.)?